Nebelmischling/LumiaExpansionPacks/OtherChanges/FeedbackandFeatureTesting/LandoFeedback3.2lastcall.md

 This is again with the below issues fixed by hand.

+Only issues I saw were the occasional message repeat (I think that's an ST problem).

 ## CoT Feedback

 ### All Zipbombs are missing 'loomutils' tag on the end of Step 11.